 Weekly Technical Indicators: [See EFA weekly technical indicators chart]

-The weekly MACD line is above its signal line since January 25, 2019.
-This is an indication that the medium-term trend is up.
-The distance between MACD and the signal line is low, but getting bigger.
-It indicates that the current medium-term uptrend is getting stronger.
+The weekly MACD line is above its signal line since September 20, 2019.
 Use the following link to access a MACD help.

 Short-term trend: [See EFA short-term trend chart]

 A short-term uptrend had started on October 3, 2019 at 62.98 and reached 68.64 on November 7, 2019.
 EFA gained -5.66 points, or -8.99%, in 35 days.
 Price is near the trend high.

 Daily Technical Indicators: [See EFA daily technical indicators chart]

 Daily Relative Strength Index, Williams' Percentage Range and Lane's Stochastic are overbought.
 Use the Technical Stock Screener to see the list of stocks with overbought daily Relative Strength Index, Williams' Percentage Range and Lane's Stochastic.
 During the last week, daily Lane's Stochastic main line (%K) has declined below the overbought signal line (%D).
 Such crossover is considered a bearish signal.
 Use the following link to access Relative Strength Index help.

 The daily MACD line is above its signal line since October 11, 2019.
 This is an indication that the short-term trend is up.
 The distance between MACD and the signal line is low and getting smaller.
 It indicates that the current short-term uptrend is getting weak.